rexwangcc/Design-Patterns/README.md

 7. Depend upon abstractions, do not depend upon conrete classes.
 8. Principle of Least Knowledge talk only to your immediate friends.
 (When designing a system, for any object be careful of the numbter of classes it interacts with and also how it comes to interact with those classes)
 9. Don't call us, we'll call you.
 (High-level components give the low-level components this principle)
+10. A class should have only one reason to change.

 ## Design Patterns

 ### `Strategy`

 * The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
-(Subclasses decide how to implement steps in an algorithm)
+(Encapsulate interchangeable behaviors and use delegation to decide which behavior to use)

 * Example: Duck Simulator